Thermoguard Timbercoat 60 Minute System - Choose from 4000+ colours available from RAL, BS & NCS

 To achieve 60 minute protection minimum timber thicknesses apply of which approval must be sought before purchase.

-Touch Dry: 4 hours / Overcoat: 6 hours
+Touch Dry: 1 hours / Overcoat: 4 hours in normal conditions.

 Ensure fully hard dry before next coat, only apply to dry timber in good drying conditions.

 IMPORTANT - The below information from the manufacturer must be read and referred to your relevant authority for approval BEFORE purchase and use.